vicharak-in/shrike-lite/Docs/hardware_overview.rst

 The board has two user LED's one for the RP2040 and one for the FPGA.
 The LED's are connected to GPIO pins of the respective chips.
 The RP2040/RP2350 LED is connected to GPIO 04 and the FPGA LED is connected to GPIO 16.

-The LED's are active high meaning that when the GPIO pin is set to hight the LED will turn on and when the GPIO pin is set to low the LED will turn off.
+The LED's are active high meaning that when the GPIO pin is set to high the LED will turn on and when the GPIO pin is set to low the LED will turn off.

 Programming
 ################

-Both the IC on the board have seprate programming models.
+Both the IC on the board have separate programming models.
 The RP2040 can be programmed using MicroPython or C whereas the FPGA needed to be programmed using Verilog in the Renesas Go Configure hub.

 Powering the Board